top of page

 • 8 min read

-Menopause is a natural transition, but the changes it brings to sexual health can feel anything but natural — and for many women, they come as a shock.
+Menopause is a natural transition, yet the changes it brings to sexual health can feel anything but natural.
+For many women, these changes come as a shock.
 Desire dips.
 Sex becomes uncomfortable or painful.
 Orgasms feel harder to reach.
-And because these topics remain frustratingly under-discussed, many women quietly assume this is how things are now.
+Because these topics remain frustratingly under-discussed, many women quietly assume this is how things are now.

-A: During the menopausal transition, many women experience a decrease in sexual desire and arousal.
-This is due to the decline in oestrogen and progesterone levels, which can lead to vaginal dryness, pain during sex, a decrease in libido, and less sensitivity of the clitoris.
-In addition, blood supply to the clitoris and lower vagina is reduced, which can also affect arousal and pleasure.
+During the menopausal transition, many women experience a decrease in sexual desire and arousal.
+This is due to the decline in oestrogen and progesterone levels.
+These hormonal changes can lead to vaginal dryness, pain during sex, a decrease in libido, and less sensitivity of the clitoris.
+Additionally, blood supply to the clitoris and lower vagina is reduced, affecting arousal and pleasure.

 The medical umbrella term for these physical changes is Genitourinary Syndrome of Menopause (GSM).
-GSM encompasses vulvovaginal atrophy, urogenital atrophy, and atrophic vaginitis, affecting the vagina, labia, urethra, and bladder due to low oestrogen levels, and impacts between 27% and 84% of postmenopausal women.
+GSM encompasses vulvovaginal atrophy, urogenital atrophy, and atrophic vaginitis.
+These conditions affect the vagina, labia, urethra, and bladder due to low oestrogen levels, impacting between 27% and 84% of postmenopausal women.

 The most frequently reported symptoms include low sexual desire (affecting 40–55% of women), poor lubrication (25–30%), and dyspareunia — painful sex — affecting 12–45%.
 These are not minor inconveniences.
-They have a real impact on quality of life, relationships, and self-image.
+They significantly impact quality of life, relationships, and self-image.
 The encouraging news is that all of them are treatable.

-The underlying cause is well understood: without oestrogen, the lining of the vagina can become thinner and less stretchy, the vaginal canal can narrow and shorten, and there is less vaginal fluid and a change in vaginal acid balance.
-But understanding the cause means there are multiple effective ways to address it — from lubricants and moisturisers to local oestrogen therapy, vibrators, and beyond.
+The underlying cause is well understood.
+Without oestrogen, the lining of the vagina can become thinner and less stretchy.
+The vaginal canal can narrow and shorten, leading to less vaginal fluid and a change in vaginal acid balance.
+Understanding the cause means there are multiple effective ways to address it — from lubricants and moisturisers to local oestrogen therapy, vibrators, and beyond.
 Painful sex after menopause is not something to accept without seeking help.

-A: A significant one, and increasingly well-evidenced.
-Using a vibrator increases blood flow to the vaginal area, which can alleviate dryness and promote the health of the vaginal wall.
+A significant role, indeed.
+Using a vibrator increases blood flow to the vaginal area, alleviating dryness and promoting the health of the vaginal wall.
 The gentle vibrations stimulate the nerves and improve lubrication, reducing discomfort and pain.

 The Cedars-Sinai prospective pilot study — one of the most cited studies in this area — found compelling results.
 Women who used a vibrator three times per week for three months reported major improvements not just in conditions like pelvic organ prolapse, vulvodynia, and vaginal atrophy, but also in mental health and quality of life.

-A broader study of women aged 19 to 80 — the majority of whom were postmenopausal — found that sexual function significantly improved over time, and rates of bothersome pelvic organ prolapse symptoms and pain scores significantly decreased.
+A broader study of women aged 19 to 80 — the majority of whom were postmenopausal — found that sexual function significantly improved over time.
+Rates of bothersome pelvic organ prolapse symptoms and pain scores significantly decreased.
 There was a significant improvement in the severity of vaginal atrophy.
 Rates of depression also fell significantly.

-A: The best choice depends on the specific symptoms and what feels comfortable.
+The best choice depends on your specific symptoms and what feels comfortable.
 A few categories are particularly well-suited:

-Slim internal vibrators — For women experiencing vaginal atrophy, gentle internal use helps to maintain tissue health and elasticity.
-Internal stimulation is important because the pelvic floor muscles are hard to reach from the outside — adding vibration internally can help enhance blood flow, tissue response, and aid in arousal and pleasure.
+• Slim internal vibrators: For women experiencing vaginal atrophy, gentle internal use helps maintain tissue health and elasticity.
+Internal stimulation is important because the pelvic floor muscles are hard to reach from the outside.
+Adding vibration internally can enhance blood flow, tissue response, and aid in arousal and pleasure.
 Start with a slim, non-intimidating design and use plenty of water-based lubricant.

-Wand vibrators — The broad, powerful stimulation of a wand can be particularly effective for women whose sensitivity has decreased, as the deeper rumbly vibration covers a wider area and tends to produce a stronger sensation.
+• Wand vibrators: The broad, powerful stimulation of a wand can be particularly effective for women whose sensitivity has decreased.
+The deeper rumbly vibration covers a wider area and tends to produce a stronger sensation.

 Whatever you choose, prioritise medical-grade silicone or other body-safe materials, and always use a good water-based lubricant alongside.